 CalHR Law 19999.3

-ARP enrollment is effective upon appointment for all employees who meet the criteria for ARP.
-Personnel departments are responsible for establishing ARP coverage for eligible employees.
-Use the ARP Eligibility Worksheet at calhr.ca.gov under "HR Professionals" to determine ARP eligibility and the proper ARP code.
+ARP enrollment was effective upon appointment for all employees who met the criteria for ARP.
+Personnel departments were responsible for establishing ARP coverage for eligible employees.

-ARP has three phases that span a four year period:
+ARP had three phases that spanned a four year period:

 Employees should provide their full name, Social Security number, former and new address, daytime phone number (including area code), signature and date.